MarkMichon1/BitGlitter-Python/README.md

 ## Configuration Functions

-### Color Palettes
+### Custom Color Palette Functions

-If you wish to make your own custom color palettes, BitGlitter gives you the ability to do that with these functions.

-`add_custom_palette(palette_name, palette_description, color_set, optional_nickname = "")`  This function adds custom
-palettes to use.

-`palette_name` takes a string and is the name of the palette that gets displayed and transmitted.

-`palette_description` takes a string as well, and is the description of the palette, if you wish to add it.
+If you aren't happy with the 8 'official' palettes included with the library, you also have the freedom to create and use your own, to have them match with whatever aesthetic/style or performance you want.
+The entire process is very simple.
+There is nothing you have to do for other people to read streams using your custom palettes; the software automagically 'learns' and adds them through a special header on the stream, which then gives the ability for others to use your palette as well.
+If you want to share your palette with others without them needing to read a BitGlitter stream, we got you covered.
+Custom palettes can also be imported and exported with [Base64](https://en.wikipedia.org/wiki/Base64) encoded share strings.

+`add_custom_palette(palette_name, color_set, nickname='', palette_description='')` Creates a custom palette.
+Once it has been created, a string of its unique ID is returned to you (a SHA-256 of its values as well as a timestamp, making it more or less entirely unique to that palette).

++ `palette_name` is the its name which will it will be saved as.
+It has a max length of 50 characters.

++ `palette_description` is an optional field to include a brief description that will be attached with it.
+It has a max length of 100 characters.

++ `color_set` Is the actual colors that will be used in it.
+It can be a list of lists, or a tuple of tuples (no difference) of [RGB24](https://en.wikipedia.org/wiki/RGB_color_model) values.
+Heres an example to give you a better
-`color_set` takes a tuple of RGB tuples, these will be the actual colors used in the BitGlitter stream.
-Here's a simple example of what it would look like using two colors: `color_set=((0, 255, 0), (0, 0, 255))`.
-There are a few requirements to these tuples:
+idea: `color_set=((0, 255, 0), (0, 0, 255))`.
+There are a few constraints you must follow:
   + No two identical values can be added.
 For instance, the color black with the same RGB values twice.
 Each color used must be unique!
-The more 'different' the colors are, the better.
+The more 'different' the colors are in terms of their values, the better.
-+ You must have a minimum of two colors.
+  + A minimum of two colors must be used.
-+ It must be 2^n colors used, so 2, 4, 8, 16, etc.
+  + You must have 2^n total colors (2, 4, 8, 16, 32, etc), with up to 256 currently supported.

-`optional_nickname=""` allows you to use an easy to input nickname for your custom palette.
-This nickname is how you select this palette to specifically run on your stream.
-Internally, custom palettes have a 64 character ID code which you can use (more on this below).
-This allows you to give it a string of your choosing to designate it as well.
-This field is optional.
-If you do decide to use it though, both the internal ID AND the nickname will work.

-`edit_nickname_to_custom_palette(id_or_nick, new_name)` This function allows you to edit the nickname of your custom palette to something else.
-Both arguments require strings.
-You can use it's nickname you assigned it, or it's internal ID.
++ `nickname` is an optional field that is a shorter, simple way to remember and use the palette, rather than its long generated ID.
+Both serve as a unique way to identify the palette.

+`return_palette(palette_id=None, palette_nickname=None)` Returns a dictionary object of all of the palettes values.

+`edit_nickname_to_custom_palette(palette_id, existing_nickname, new_nickname)` Allows you to change the nickname of the palette.
+Please note that the nickname must be unique, and no other palettes may already be using it.

+`export_palette_base64(palette_id=None, palette_nickname=None)` Export any of your custom palettes using this.
+It returns a share code which anyone can use to import your palette.

+`import_palette_base64(base64_string)` Import palettes from a unique share code (see directly above).

+`generate_sample_frame(directory_path, palette_id=None, palette_nickname=None, all_palettes=False, include_default=False)`
+Generates a small 'thumbprint' frame of a palette, giving you an idea of how it would appear in a normal rendering.
+`directory_path` is an existing directory in which it will be saved. `all_palettes` toggles whether you want to get a sample from a specific palette (using `palette_id` or `palette_nickname`) or all palettes saved.  `include_default` toggles whether you want to include all default palettes in the generated output, or if you only want to generate custom palettes.

+`return_all_palettes()` Returns a list of dictionary objects of all palettes in your database.

-`return_default_palettes()` Returns a list of dictionary objects, each of which outlines data for each of the default (included) palettes.
-It shows information such as their name, description, date created, color set, nickname, and more.
+`return_default_palettes()` Returns a list of dictionary objects of all default palettes in your database.

-`return_custom_palettes()` Behaves exactly like the above function, except returning custom palettes, that were either created by you, or "learned" from other streams using their own custom palettes.

-`remove_all_custom_palettes()` This removes all custom palettes from your config.
-Please note that the default palettes will not be removed.

-`remove_custom_palette(id_or_nick)` This function removes the custom palette from your config.
-It takes a string argument of either it's internal ID, or a nickname you've previously given it.

-`remove_custom_palette_nickname(id_or_nick)` This function strips any nickname associated with a custom palette.
-It takes a string argument of either the internal ID or a previous nickname.
+`return_custom_palettes()` Returns a list of dictionary objects of all custom palettes in your database.

+`remove_custom_palette(palette_id, nickname)` Deletes a custom palette.

-`remove_all_custom_palette_nicknames()`  This removes all nicknames from all custom palettes.
-Please note this doesn't remove the palette, and it can still be accessible via its ID.
+`remove_custom_palette_nickname(palette_id, existing_nickname)` Removes the nickname from a given palette.
+This doesn't remove the palettes themselves, and they can still be accessible through their palette ID.

+`remove_all_custom_palette_nicknames()` Removes all nicknames from all custom palettes.
+As said directly above, this only removes the nickname, not the actual palette.

+`remove_all_custom_palettes()` Deletes all custom palettes, leaving only the default (hardwired) palettes.

 ### Read Functions

-# This entire section will be redone!

-Once the first frame of a stream is read, a PartialSave object is created.
-This is essentially what manages the binary strings, and holds various information on it's state.
-These functions help better interface with them.

-`update_partial_save(stream_sha, reattempt_assembly = True, password_update = None, scrypt_n =  None, scrypt_r = None,
-scrypt_p = None, change_output_directory = None)` This function allows you to update various parameters of the save.
+During the read process, persistent data is stored in a sqlite database tracking its state.
+These functions give you a look inside, as well as some greater control of the reads themselves.
+BitGlitter automatically deletes temporary byte data for frames as soon as it can (ie, files can begin to be unpackaged).
+What remains of finished streams is a small, minimal view of their internal state, as well as stream metadata.
+Be aware that the `read()` argument `auto_delete_finished_stream=True` (default) will automatically delete these when the stream is fully decoded (ie, all frames are accounted for).
+For more information read about `auto_delete_finished_stream` above.

+Final note before proceeding- many of these functions you'll see `stream_sha256`; this is a string of the stream's SHA-256 hash.

+`unpackage(stream_sha256)` If `unpackage_files=False` was an argument in read(), this will unpackage the stream (or as much as it can from what has been scanned).

-Requires a string input for `streamSHA` which is the ID number of the string.
+`return_single_read(stream_sha256)` Returns a dictionary object of the full state of the read.

-Argument `reattempt_assembly` makes the assembler attempt to reassemble the frames, as well as output the embedded files and folders.
-This would be used in the case of an incorrect password or scrypt parameters, and you'd like to try again.

-Argument `password_update` takes a string argument, and will add (or replace) the encryption key tied to this stream.

-Arguments `scrypt_n, scrypt_r and scrypt_p` change the scrypt parameters used to derive the key used for decryption.
-If the scrypt parameters were left at default during `write()` of the stream, these can be left as is.
-Otherwise, the custom values will need to be inputted whether here or in the optional arguments of `read()`.

-`begin_assembly(stream_sha)` This function exists to initiate assembly of a package at a later time, rather than doing so immediately for whatever reason.

-`print_full_save_list(path, debug_data=False)` This function outputs a text file to the folder path outlining all (if any) partial saves you have on your system.
-You can check their status, as well as the state of the PartialSave object itself.
-Argument `debugData` is `False` by default, but enabling it to `True` outputs various debug information pertaining to the object as well, which wouldn't serve much utility seeing for someone such as a casual end user.

-`remove_partial_save(stream_sha)`  Using a string argument for the stream's ID (or stream SHA, as commonly used), this will remove the object from your config, as well as remove all temporary data associated with it.

-`remove_all_partial_saves()` All saves are removed from the config object, clearing all temporary data.
+`return_all_read_information()` Returns a list of dictionary objects of the full state of all stream reads.

+`attempt_password(stream_sha256, encryption_key, attempt_unpackaging, scrypt_n=None, scrypt_r=None, scrypt_p=None)` Will
+attempt to decrypt a locked password protected stream with your encryption key.
+Will return `True` or `False` indicating its success (or failure).
+Optional `scrypt_n` `scrypt_r` `scrypt_p` parameters shouldn't be changed unless you know what you're doing.
+See `write()` for more information on these.

+`return_stream_manifest(stream_sha256)` Returns a raw unformatted JSON string as received by BitGlitter in a stream's metadata header.
+Nested directory structures (if applicable) and file data are described in the string.
+Keys are quite short to minimize manifest size when being transmitted.

++ For directories:  `n` directory name, `f` files in that directory (not including subdirectories), `s` subdirectories for that given directory.

++ For files: `fn` file name, `rs` raw file size (its true size), `rh` raw file hash (its true SHA-256 hash), `ps` processed file size (its packaged size when being transmitted), `ph` processed file hash (its packaged SHA-256 hash when being transmitted).
+Files are compressed in transit (unless you explicitly disable it in `write()` settings), hence the alternate size and hash for them.

+`remove_partial_save(stream_sha256)` Completely removes the stream read from the database.
+Be aware that read argument `auto_delete_finished_stream` automatically does this if enabled for the stream.

+`remove_all_partial_save_data()` Removes all stream reads from the database.

+`update_stream_read(stream_sha256, auto_delete_finished_stream=None, unpackage_files=None)` Is where you can configure
+other values for stream reads.

-### Preset Configuration
+### Preset Functions

-Presets allow you to define `write()` behavior (geometry, palettes, etc) and save them with a nickname, so you can quickly and easily use your favorite configurations without needing to explictly state all parameters in the arguments.
+Presets allow you to define `write()` behavior (geometry, palettes, etc) and save it with a nickname, so you can quickly and easily use your favorite configurations with a single string, without needing to explictly state all parameters every time.

 `add_new_preset(nickname, output_mode='video', compression_enabled=True, scrypt_n=14, scrypt_r=8, scrypt_p=1,
 stream_palette_id='6', header_palette_id='6', pixel_width=24, block_height=45, block_width=80, frames_per_second=30)`